 We have added a short discussion of the impact of meiosis type and also the potential importance of the precise type of fusion (with regard to the PAR region in chiasmatic species).
 Overall, it would be better to use the text to describe biological results, and put the derivations in an Appendix (in as short and clear forms as can be achieved).
 At the very least, the “XXY” one should be removed from the main text.

+We have rewritten this section and added an appendix.

 The authors assume that every chromosome is equally likely to be involved in a fusion event.
 The text after equation (1) can be shortened by mentioning that, for the probability of an A-A fusion, one autosome is chosen at random, and another non-homologous one is chosen without replacement, to exclude fusions between homologous chromosomes.
 This includes fusions between an X and Y chromosome, so in the first section about the model (the XY case) it is unclear what is meant by the case when the two chromosomes are both sex chromosomes (SS-fusions).
 It would be clearer (and could shorten the text) if the paragraph introducing the models explained that fusions between homologous chromosomes are excluded in the first models discussed, but will be used later, when examining the case of multi-XY systems.

-The XY case can be explained in a much shorter manner, which would also be clearer.
+We have rewritten this section The XY case can be explained in a much shorter manner, which would also be clearer.
 Similarly, for the X0 system, though it seems odd not to mention that in this case we can have X-A, but not Y-A fusions, as explained in Charlesworth and 1980 Charlesworth, which also mentions some other caveats about attempting tests in Drosophila (also, the phrase “assume that males and females make equal contributions to possible fusions” is rather unclear — does it mean that the fusion could occur in either sex?).
 The end of the latter section (“Hence, this result is accurate for both XO and XY sex chromosome systems” simply means “Hence, this result applies to both XO and XY systems”.
+We have rewritten this section.

 The term “XXY system” is odd, and presumably means one where a fusion has already become established.
 Such cases are usually described as X1X2Y systems, where X1 is an ancestral X, and X2 is a former autosome that is now a neo-X because its homolog fused to the former Y.